 Conservation ActionsConservation Actions Underway

 CITES Appendix II.
 It is protected in Malaysia and Singapore (Chiok et al 2019).
 Whilst it is protected in Thailand, but is likely extinct there.
 Extinctions have also likely occurred in several protected areas on Sumatra, but the species persists in Taman Negara in Peninsular Malaysia at least four in Kalimantan and several (including Taman Negara) in Peninsular Malaysia, though there are very few recent records away from Taman Negara (J. Eaton in litt.
 2016).
 Some are being captive bred at Jurong Bird Park.
 The species is also captive bred at Wildlife Reserves in Singapore, although the process is not yet deemed sustainable, with protocols being developed to improve breeding knowledge such as hand-rearing of chicks (Keita et al. 2019).
 A Conservation Planning Workshop was organised in 2019 to head the protection of the species in Singapore, with a conservation strategy developed addressing key areas such as improving monitoring and ecology of the species, improving knowledge of genetics and captive breeding possibilities, implementing advocacy and protection, improving trade and enforcement, and raising community engagement (Keita et al. 2019).
 Though the species is not listed as a protected species in Indonesia, its harvest and trade is technically illegal (Bergin et al 2018).

 Conservation Actions Proposed

 Location InformationUntil the latter part of the 20th century Straw-headed Bulbul was a widespread bulbul of lowland riparian areas from Tenasserim, Myanmar, south through Peninsular Thailand and Malaysia and Singapore to Sumatra, Java and Kalimantan, Indonesia, Brunei and Sabah and Sarawak (Malaysia) (BirdLife International 2001).
-From being common throughout its large range (southernmost Myanmar and Thailand, Peninsular Malaysia, Sumatra, Java and Borneo) in the 1950s it is now considered with some certainty to be extinct in Thailand and likely Myanmar, Java, Nias and Sipora and is likely to very close to extinction on Sumatra (Eaton et al. 2015).
-In Kalimantan, it is largely confined to areas furthest from human habitation, from where trappers still seemed to obtain individuals into the 2010s (Brickle et al. 2010), but even remote areas now lack the species and it has apparently been lost from all protected lowland areas (A. Miller in litt.
+From being common throughout its large range (southernmost Myanmar and Thailand, Peninsular Malaysia, Sumatra, Java and Borneo) in the 1950s it is now considered with some certainty to be extinct in Thailand and likely Myanmar, Java, Nias and Sipora.
+It was likely to very close to extinction on Sumatra (Eaton et al. 2015, Chiok et al. 2019).
+In Kalimantan, it is largely confined to areas furthest from human habitation, where trappers still seemed to obtain individuals into the 2010s (Brickle et al. 2010), but even remote areas now lack the species and it has apparently been lost from all protected lowland areas (A. Miller in litt.
 2018, Rentschlar et al. 2018).
 In Malaysia, the species is now similarly absent from national parks and wildlife sanctuaries in which it was previously common (J. Eaton in litt.
 2016, R. Kaur in litt.
 2020).
 In Sabah the species remains present in several locations, but poaching has been reported even in Danum Valley.
 A population is also still present in Brunei, but numbers are unknown.
 Of 19 sites where the species was recorded in Borneo pre-2000, recent records indicate it was observed in less than half (47%, Chiok et al. 2019).
 This is in spite of extensive surveys undertaken at some of these sites (such as Gunung Mulu National Park and Gunung Nyiut Nature Reserve).
 Comparing pre- and post-2000 Peninsular Malaysia, 14 of 20 sites for which records existed had both historical and contemporary records of the species.
 Overall, the species is estimated to persist in less than 63% of the sites where it existed pre-2000, though this is likely to be an over-estimate given the rapid decline of the species (Chiok et al. 2019).

-The only population that appears to be increasing is that found within Singapore, which has been present since at least the 1920s (Y. Ding Li in litt.
+The only population that appears to be increasing is found in Singapore, which has been present since at least the 1920s (Y. Ding Li in litt.
 2018) and was estimated to contain 202 individuals in 2016 (Yong et al. 2018).
 Pulau Ubin is considered a stronghold for the species here due to minimal development, although it is thought it may be reaching its carrying cap-acity on the island as expansion of the population inevitably extents into more unsuitable habitats (Keita et al. 2019).

-Population InformationA revised population estimate based on an appraisal of the areas where populations are currently persisting, principally large protected areas in Malaysia and the small population in Singapore, places the number in the band 1,000-2,499 individuals, considered to represent 667-1,667 mature individuals, rounded to 600-1,700 mature individuals.
+Population InformationA revised population estimate based on an appraisal of the areas where populations are currently persisting, principally large protected areas in Malaysia and the population in Singapore, places the number in the band 1,000-2,499 individuals, considered to represent 667-1,667 mature individuals, rounded to 600-1,700 mature individuals.
 The Singapore population has recently been estimated to comprise 200-500 mature individuals (Yong et al. 2018, Chiok et al. 2020).

 Despite its tolerance of secondary habitats, clearance of lowland forest along rivers has probably contributed to its decline and has certainly enabled trappers access to a far greater proportion of the species's range.